 OK!
 Are you thinking about a Spanish student visa renewal?
 If you are, this article guides you through the process.

-If you are almost done with your first year of studies, and your Spanish student visa is close to its expiry date, you need to start the renewal process.
-Please note that just because you have a student visa does not mean that you will get it renewed.
+If you are almost done with your first year of studies and your Spanish student visa is close to its expiry date, you need to start the renewal process.
+Please note that just because you have a student visa does not mean you will get it renewed.

 What are the requirements for a Spanish student visa renewal?

 If you have a Spanish student visa, you can apply for a renewal BEFORE it expires.
 You must show that you still meet some of the requirements you initially demonstrated for your first Spanish student visa.
 The criteria for renewal are: